open-draft/reach-schema/README.md

 #### Basic example

-Each key in a schema corresponds to such property in the actual data Object.
+Each key in a schema corresponds to same property in the actual data.
 Each schema value is a _resolver_ function that accepts an actual data value and returns a `Boolean` verdict.

 ```js
 import { useSchema } from 'reach-schema'